Knee Pain Overview

 - The kneecap or patella rides along the front of the femur.

-- The remaining bone in the calf, the fibula, is not involved in the weight-bearing portion of the knee joint.
-It only provides ligament attachments for stability.
+- The remaining bone in the calf, the fibula, is not involved in the weight-bearing portion of the knee joint but provides ligament attachments for stability.

 - Ligaments are dense fibrous bands that connect bones to each other.